cloki0610/CI-Portfolio-Project-4/README.md

 #### **Database Design**

 #### **Security**
-With heroku's config var feature, all sensitive keys are stored in their server to prevent unwanted connections to the database.
+With heroku's config var feature, all sensitive keys was store in env.py are now store in heroku server to prevent unwanted connections to the database or cloud service.

-Django allauth was used to set up user registration and built in decorators allowed restricted access to certain features on the website that are not intended for regular users.
+This project also use Django allauth to set up user authorization system to provide restricted access to certain features on the website that are not intended for unauthorize users.

 ### **Surface Plane**
 <hr>